parrt/msds692/notes/selenium.md

 ## Puppeteering with Chrome Browser

-Let's start by asking chrome to perform a search for `USF Analytics`.
+Let's start by asking chrome to perform a search for `USF data science`.
 The [Selenium python API doc](http://selenium-python.readthedocs.io/locating-elements.html#locating-elements) shows us that we can find elements by name.
 Conveniently the name of the search entry box is `q`, determined by using `inspect` functionality in the chrome browser itself:

 <img src=figures/google-searchbox.png width=500>